gbalan-microej/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 The Image Generator module is an off-board tool that generates image data that is ready to be displayed without needing additional runtime memory.
 The two main advantages of this module are:

-* A pre-generated image is already encoded in the format known by the Image Core (MicroEJ format) or by the platform (custom binary format).
+* A pre-generated image is already encoded in the format known by the Image Renderer (MicroEJ format) or by the platform (custom binary format).
 The time to create an image is very fast and does not require any RAM (Image Loader is not used).
 * No extra support is needed (no runtime Image Decoder).

 Functional Description